-THE ARCHIVE OF LOOPS (in development)
+THE ARCHIVE OF LOOPS

-The recording is deliberately lo-fi and encapsulates the room and body sounds) and archived unedited.
+The recording is deliberately lo-fi, encapsulating the room and body sounds and archived unedited.
 The recordings include those "mistakes" that one can only accept and use when adding another loop phrase.
-The archive constitutes the basket from which I would then select sections to be edited or developed in film works and live performances.
+The archive constitutes the main source from which I select fragments to be edited and composed in my film works and live performances.
 I have started working on the idea of a computer script that will scan the entire length of the loops archive and will continuously and “infinitely” select 30 random seconds to be reproduced at a time.

 A loop within loops, which allows value and memory to emerge out of synchronicities, appearing and disappearing.